 The Zeiss’s rendition is buttery smooth at f1.4, where as the Canon 35L drawing looks more disturbed.

 At f2.0 the Zeiss continues to render pleasing bokeh and to my eye is of better quality than the Canon 35L @ 1.4.

-The Canon 35L of course has autofocus, smaller and lighter in weight than the Zeiss.
+The Canon 35L of course has autofocus, is smaller and lighter than the Zeiss.
 Although, if pure image quality and bokeh rendition are the criterion then the Zeiss 35mm ZE is the king of the hill.